-Inspired by the stagecoach journeys and Pony Express Riders of the Old West, the Messenger Leather Notebook takes on some timeless characteristics.
+Inspired by the stagecoach journeys and Pony Express Riders of the Old West, the Messenger Leather Journal takes on some timeless characteristics.
 Read the history, as told by Matt Shurtleff, of what started as a custom project and turned into a popular Rustico design loved by many.

 This is a story about the original version of the Messenger Journal, a former project that evolved into one of Rustico’s best-sellers.